cmbata1/music-generation-project/README.md

 A sequence-modeling project that generates short musical melodies from either preset motifs or user-defined seeds.

 ## What it Does
-This project generates short musical melodies using a GRU-based neural network trained on tokenized, monophonic MIDI files drawn from a classical music dataset.
-The system produces new music by continuing from an initial seed sequence, which can come from the dataset, from preset melodies, or from user-provided custom notes.
-The model aims to produce sequences where token values evolve smoothly and reflect musically plausible movement in pitch and timing.
-An interactive Streamlit app allows users to choose a seed type, generate music, and listen to their output.
+This project generates short musical melodies using a GRU‑based neural network trained on classical, monophonic MIDI data.
+It produces new music by continuing from an initial seed sequence, which can be chosen in three ways: from preset melodies such as the C major scale, *Are You Sleeping*, or *Twinkle Twinkle Little Star*; from random snippets drawn directly from the training dataset; or from custom notes entered through a simple seven‑key piano interface ranging from middle C to B. The model aims to create sequences that evolve smoothly and sound musically plausible in pitch and timing, and an interactive Streamlit app makes it easy to select a seed, generate music, and listen instantly.

 ## Quick Start
 All commands below assume you are in the project root directory.
 ### Prerequisites
-- Python 3.9 (this is the version the project was developed and tested on)
+- **Python 3.9–3.12**
+  - The project was originally developed with Python 3.9, but has been tested and works with 3.9, 3.10, 3.11, and 3.12.
-- pip for installing dependencies
+- **pip** for installing dependencies
-- (Recommended) virtual environment
+- (Recommended) a **virtual environment** to keep dependencies isolated

 ### 1. Clone the repository
 ```bash